 Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Average amount of savings/escrow of households affected by this policy in dollars (increase).
 Average amount of savings/escrow of households prior to this policy = Zero (0) in dollars.
 Average amount of savings/escrow of households after implementation of this policy = \$100 in dollars Amount of savings/escrow of households after implementation of this policy = \$36.87 dollars No. No PACT families were enrolled in FSS, and therefore do not have escrow accounts with FCP.

-Increase in Pos itive Outcomes ir n Employment Status Report the Baseline, the self-sufficiency a a for each type of employ yment status for those head(s) of households affected by Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Report the following information separately for each category: (1) Employed Full- Time Number of participants employed at start of program = Zero (0) Number of participants employed during program = Zero (0) Number of participants employed during program = 1 Yes.
+Increase in Positive Outcomes in Employment Status

+Report the Baseline, Benchmark and Outcome data for each type of employment status for those head(s) of households affected by the self-sufficiency activity.

+Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Wieasurement Report the following information separately for each category: (1) Employed Full- Time Number of participants employed at start of program = Zero (0) Number of participants employed during program = Zero (0) Number of participants employed during program = 1 Yes.
 Benchmark achieved.
 (2) Employed Part- Time Number of participants employed at start of program = Zero (0) Number of participants employed during program = Two (2) Number of participants employed during program = 1 No. (3) Enrolled in an Educational Program Number of participants in educational program at start of program = Zero (0) Number of participants in educational program during program = Three (3) Number of participants in educational program during program = 0 No. (4) Enrolled in Job Training Program Number of participants in Job Training program at start of program = Zero (0) Number of participants in Job Training program during program = one (1) Number of participants in Job Training program during program = 0 No. (5) Unemployed Number of participants unemployed at start of program = Eight (8) Number of participants unemployed during program = six (6) Number of participants unemployed during program =4 Yes.
-(6) Other - Drug Rehab Counseling Number of participants in drug rehab =0 Number of participants in drug rehab =8 Number of participants in drug rehab =0 participants No. Percentage of total work-able households in < <category name&gt;&gt; prior to implementation of activity (percent).
-This number may be zero.</category tance for Needy Fami Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+(6) Other - Drug Rehab Counseling Number of participants in drug rehab =0 Number of participants in drug rehab =8 Number of participants in drug rehab =0 participants No. Percentage of total work-able households in < <category name="">&gt; prior to implementation of activity (percent).
+This number may be zero.</category>